Scooby-Doo and the Alien Invaders

 Scooby-Doo and the Alien Invaders is a 2000 American direct-to-video animated science fiction romantic comedy mystery film.
 It is the third direct-to-video film based on Scooby-Doo Saturday morning cartoons.
 The film was produced by Warner Bros.
 Animation in association with Hanna-Barbera.
 It is the third of the first four Scooby-Doo direct-to-video films to be animated overseas by Japanese animation studio Mook Animation.
-Unlike the previous films and despite the grimmer atmosphere, it has a lighter tone since the real monsters are on Mystery Inc.'s side and the disguised human beings are the main villains.
+Unlike the previous films and despite the grimmer atmosphere, it has a lighter tone.

-It is the last film to feature Mary Kay Bergman as the voice of Daphne, following her death in November 1999; this film is dedicated in her memory.
-It is also the last film that longtime Scooby-Doo writer Glenn Leopold would write after leaving due to "creative differences" from Warner Bros.
-It is also the last film to use cel animation, as starting with Scooby-Doo and the Cyber Chase, the films would later use digital ink and paint.
+It is the last film to feature Mary Kay Bergman as the voice of Daphne, following her death in November 1999, and was dedicated in her memory.
+It is also the last film that longtime Scooby-Doo writer Glenn Leopold would write before leaving due to "creative differences" from Warner Bros.
+Additionally, it is the last film in the franchise to use cel animation, as starting with Scooby-Doo and the Cyber Chase, the films would utilize digital ink and paint.